Group Tax Strategy

 Our approach to tax planning and tax risk

-As a responsible tax payer, we expect our suppliers to act responsibly too, and as part of our supply chain code of conduct, we ask that our suppliers observe similar principles set out in the UK Government’s Procurement Contract guidelines.
+As a responsible tax payer, we expect our suppliers to act responsibly too, and as part of our supply chain code of conduct, we ask that our suppliers observe similar principles as set out in the UK Government’s Procurement Contract guidelines.

 We take a responsible approach to managing our tax affairs and we will always comply with applicable tax laws and regulations in the countries in which we operate.